Spencer Spit State Park

-Recreational Amenities

-There are twelve mooring buoys on the Cascadia Marine Trail.
-Other recreational opportunities include swimming, bald eagle viewing, bird watching, hiking, viewpoints, ferry watching, fishing, clamming, diving, and beachcombing.

-Location

-The park is located 4.6 mile from the ferry landing, with mainly flat roads, easy for biking.
-It is 3 miles from the Lopez Village.

 History

 As Native American tribes migrated up and down the coast, they would stop in this location to clam, crab and fish.
 Native American activity continued in this area until 1946.
 The park was originally homesteaded in the 1870s by Katherine and Franklin Troxell.
 In the late 1800s, they sold the land to Ray and Kathryn "Kate" Spencer, who owned property on Lopez Island and Blakley Island (an island just off the shore of Lopez Island).
 Between 1913 and 1920 they built a small cabin on one of the sand spits.
 The stone cellar of the old Spencer House can be seen near the spit.
 A replica of the original log cabin built by the Spencers for guests is out on the tip of the spit.
 Ray and Kate lived here for 50 years.
 The family sold it to the state in 1967.
 The state was interested in this undeveloped parcel of land because of the blue herons that can be found on it.